5argon/resource-script/README.md

 Here we essentially hack TypeScript a bit by declaring a **useless function** just so we can use it.

-The parser will be able to get "pair" along with each element (string or number).
-As demonstrated, `enum` is also supported to act as a `string`.
-The parser will skip the enum type name (i.e. `Temp` here).
+The parser will be able to get `"pair"` along with each element, which supports the same data type as when declaring a simple key with values on the right side.

 It is also possible to put a tuple inside the template string.
 It can model something like [ICU transforms](https://unicode-org.github.io/icu/userguide/transforms/general/) in a more organized manner and get better syntax highlighting.